stadium

 • Location: Positioned immediately east of the sacred Altis enclosure in Olympia.

-• Historical Evolution: The final, Classical form (Stadium III) was moved significantly east and north from its predecessors (Stadium I and II) to accommodate larger crowds.
+• Historical Evolution: The final, Classical venue (Stadium III) was moved significantly east and north from its predecessors (Stadium I and II) to accommodate larger crowds.

 • Track Dimensions: The critical distance for the prestigious stadion race was 192.27 meters (one Olympic stade).

-• Starting Lines: Marked by stone sills with grooves to provide grip for the runners’ toes.
+• Starting Lines: Marked by marble sills with grooves to provide grip for the runners’ toes.

 • Ceremonial Entrance: The Krypte Stoa, a 32-meter-long stone-vaulted tunnel, used by athletes and judges to dramatically enter the stadium from the sanctuary.